 Who are the RC/HC Talent Pipeline members?

-There are currently 130 members in the RC/HC Talent Pipeline:
+Currently, there are 112 members in the RC/HC Talent Pipeline:

-- 34 were transferred from the IASC Humanitarian Coordinator (HC) High Potential Pool previously managed by OCHA which has been discontinued following the launch of the pipeline
+- 30 transferred from the IASC Humanitarian Coordinator (HC) High Potential Pool previously managed by OCHA which has been discontinued following the launch of the pipeline.

 More details on members of the RC/HC Talent Pipeline can be found via the RC/HC Talent Pipeline Members' Key Data webpage.